ingadhoc/docker-odoo-adhoc/dockerfiles/00-odoo/README.rst

     * replace wkhtmltox version
     * not install python-support as not anymore on ubuntu 16.04
 * On default odoo, as there are no locales, when creating a new database and loading language  (for eg. es_ar), no correct language info is loaded (for eg date format).
 It is also much easier to create locales on ubunto rather than in debian
+* On v11 we reduce disk use purging python 2.7, dev packages and removing unused files related to wkhtmltox installation

 Tags
 ----